 7..
 What is the summary so far?

-The first unconditional part of the Abrahamic covenant is historical and national and geographic and still ongoing because it is premised on the faith of Abraham.
-It was an unconditional land grant.
+The first everlasting part of the Abrahamic covenant is historical and national and geographic and still ongoing because it is premised on the faith of Abraham.
+It was an everlasting land grant.

 The second part of the Abrahamic covenant is conditional and obsolete because of national Israel’s disbelief in their Messiah.
 This rejection opened the way of salvation to all of the planet.
 Circumcision is no longer the sign of any covenant, particularly the New Covenant, but circumcision of the heart is (Rom.
 2:25-19; 1 Cor.
 7:19; Gal.
 5:6; 6:15; Eph.
 2:11; Col. 2:11).
 The NT does not discuss the right of Jews to return to their land, because the Jews were already there, though Jesus predicted the temple would be destroyed (Luke 21:6).
 The NT authors did not see two thousand years into the future, but were focused on the events of their day (despite what Bible prophecy teachers say to the contrary).